How to Write a Smartphone App Business Plan

 Funding Request for a Smartphone App Business Plan

-Starting in the Smartphone App business is actually quite expensive.
-Business owners need to hire developers to develop and test their applications.
-Also, smartphone app owners usually use advertising companies for their advertising needs.
-Also, other common startup costs include travel and tradeshow expenses.
-Smartphone app owners, based on our research, often travel regionally, nationally, and even globally for smartphone app-specific tradeshows.
-These tradeshows are critical because new technological advances are continually entering the marketplace.
-Often, these technological advances may be utilized by smartphone app owners to help improve their products.
-Regardless of the funding needs, our business plan writer recommends that all business owners in this industry create detailed budgets reflecting the needs of each aspect of the company.
-Once complete, make sure to summarize your financial budgets in the financial projections section of your business plan.
+Commencing a Smartphone App business can be a costly endeavor.
+Business owners need to hire developers for application development and testing.
+Additionally, smartphone app owners frequently engage advertising companies for their marketing needs.
+Other expected startup costs include expenses related to travel and participation in industry-specific trade shows.
+Smartphone app owners often travel regionally, nationally, and even globally to attend trade shows, where they can stay updated on technological advancements that may enhance their products.
+Regardless of the funding requirements, our business plan writer recommends that all business owners in this industry create detailed budgets reflecting the needs of each aspect of the company.
+Once completed, it is crucial to summarize these financial budgets in the financial projections section of your business plan.

 Financials for a Smartphone App Business Plan.

-Financial projections and financial models for a Smartphone App business plan should first start with identifying and detailing your startup costs.
-Once this is complete, then smartphone app business owners should project their revenues for the next 12 months.
-Revenue projections should include any premium fees charged as well as projected advertising revenues.
-Once this is done, the business owner could should then multiply the daily projected revenue flows by the number 30, which is the number of days in the month.
-Once this number is found, the business owner should subtract fixed costs related to the business.
-Fixed costs may include estimated travel costs, office expenses, rent or lease, labor, and utilities.
-Once the fixed costs are subtracted from revenues, this leaves the business owner with their projected monthly profit or loss.
+Pro forma financial projections and models for a Smartphone App business plan should commence by identifying and detailing startup costs.
+Subsequently, smartphone app business owners should project revenues for the next 12 months, including any revenue generated from premium fees and projected advertising revenues.
+Once revenue projections are established, owners should multiply the daily projected revenue by 30 (the number of days in a month).
+This provides a monthly revenue estimate.
+From this, subtract fixed costs, such as estimated travel expenses, office expenses, rent or lease, labor, and utilities.
+The result is the projected monthly profit or loss for the business.

 Author: Paul Borosky, Doctoral Candidate, MBA., Author